dgrundel/envelope/README.md

 ## Run/Build

-_Note:_ This project is based on 'electron-react-typescript-webpack-boilerplate', so much of the usage/build instructions were copied from [that project's README](https://github.com/Devtography/electron-react-typescript-webpack-boilerplate/blob/master/README.md).
+_Note:_ This project is based on [**electron-react-typescript-webpack-boilerplate**](https://github.com/Devtography/electron-react-typescript-webpack-boilerplate), so much of the usage/build instructions were copied from [that project's README](https://github.com/Devtography/electron-react-typescript-webpack-boilerplate/blob/master/README.md).

 ### Running in dev mode